pyinat/pyinaturalist/docs/user_guide.md

 See Caching and Rate-Limiting sections below for examples.

 ## Caching
 All API requests are cached by default.
-These expire in 1 hour for most endpoints, and longer for some infrequently-changing data (like taxa and places).
+These expire in 30 minutes for most endpoints, and 1 day for some infrequently-changing data (like taxa and places).
 See [requests-cache: Expiration](https://requests-cache.readthedocs.io/en/latest/user_guide/expiration.html) for details on cache expiration behavior.